jmdayoub/jmdayoub/README.md

 - 👋 Hi, I'm Jared, a full stack software developer, Navy Veteran, private pilot, and lifelong learner with a passion for helping others.
-- 👀 I’m currently working with ReactJS, T-SQL, and C#/.NET Core.
+- 👀 I’m currently working with React.js, SQL, and C#/.NET Core.
 - 🌱 I’m open to collaborating on open source projects and learning new technologies and programming languages.
 ---
 <div align="center">